crawl/crawl/crawl-ref/docs/crawl_manual.rst

 that upgrading your save game between multiple versions of crawl will naturally lead to seed divergence.
-When playing offline, if you would like to ensure that your game can be upgraded without divergence, you can set 'pregen_dungeon = true' in your options file.
+When playing offline, if you would like to ensure that your game can be upgraded without divergence, you can set 'pregen_dungeon = full' in your options file.
 (This will also ensure completely stable unique artefact placement.)
-On the other hand, to completely disable incremental pregeneration, you can set 'incremental_pregen = false'.
+On the other hand, to completely disable incremental pregeneration, you can set 'pregen_dungeon = false'.

 Further Help
 ========================================